denoland/manual/examples/chat_app.md

 The chat client `app.js` runs in the browser and listens for updates from our server and then manipulates the DOM.
 Specifically our client is listening for new messages and the list of currently active users.
-We need to add event handlers to our client’s web socket to specify what happens when our clients receives a new message or event.
+We need to add event handlers to our client's web socket to specify what happens when our clients receives a new message or event.

 ```jsx